 When you place the fabric and start embroidering on the circles is known as hooping.

 Without hooping, the fabric will move, then the design will be compromised, and that’s not a good sign.
-The most common problem that arises is with the border, that doesn’t get aligned with the rest of the design because fabric keeps falling on one side.
+The most common problem that arises is with the border, which doesn’t get aligned with the rest of the design because the fabric keeps falling on one side.

 There are multiple types of stabilizers available easily in the market.
 The selection of stabilizers is based on the type of fabric.